grantcarthew/start-prototype/docs/cli/start-config-agent.md

 6. **Add models?** (yes/no)

    - If yes, loop to add multiple models
-   - Each model: alias name + full model name
+   - Each model: model name + full model identifier
    - Type "done" to finish adding models

 7. **Default model** (if models added)